If you are being harassed by a debt collector or creditor, an Orlando debt harassment attorney at VG Law Group, LLP can help.

 After the initial contact, the collector must send a written statement showing the amount of debt owed, lender name, and payment due date.

 A debt collector is liable for damages if they fail to comply with the FDCPA provisions.
 The compensation amount the debtor will be awarded will revolve around communication frequency, non-compliance of the collector, debtor resources, the nature of non-compliance, the number of people negatively affected, and even the degree of intent with which the violations were executed.
-In other words, the design, way, and language used is going to be used to evaluate the amount of compensation you deserve.
+In other words, the design, way, and language used are going to be used to evaluate the amount of compensation you deserve.
 If violence was used, the claim or litigation may escalate to assault, which is a criminal offense.

 With the help of a skilled, experienced, and professional Orlando debt harassment attorney, you can recover compensation in a debt collection harassment case.

 Intending to expand coverage for consumers, Florida passed its statute to complement the FDCPA, which is known as the Florida Consumer Collection Practices Act.
-Florida's legislation covers a broad area compared to the federal legislation, which covers legislation to both the Creditor and Debt Collectors.
+Florida's legislation covers a broad area compared to the federal legislation, which covers legislation to both the Creditors and Debt Collectors.
 The federal FDCPA is only applicable to debt collectors, making the law blind to creditors attempting to collect their debts from following certain protocols or engaging in certain behavior.

 The FCCPA has very specific guidelines on the subject and the actions creditors and debt collectors may engage in while collecting the unpaid debt.
 Under Florida's Act (the FCCPA), before the final ruling, both creditors and debt collectors may not: